-(3) Council may decide to include one (1) member who is a member of the First Nation but not a member of Council.
+(3) The Assessment Review Board must consist of at least one (1) member who is a member of the First Nation but not a member of Council.

 (4) Each member of the Assessment Review Board must hold office for a period of three (3) years unless the member resigns or is removed from office in accordance with this Law.